Mikhail-88/react-native-app/README.md

 For running this app:
   - clone repo,
   - npm install,
-  - npm start.
+  - npm start,
-You should now see the Todo app running on your iOS or Android simulator.
+  - you should now see the Todo app running on your iOS or Android simulator.